 Why Etiquette and Manner is Important

-People should be generally taught manners from a very young age so that they grow up with the basic rules of behaviour.
+People should be generally taught manners from a very young age so that they grow up with the basic rules of behavior.
 They should know about appropriate behavior in different social situations.

 For example, children should learn, it is not polite to stare, to make any personal comments, or to cast aspersions upon the selection of food at a dinner.

 In childhood, people usually absorb lessons about how to behave with others in various situations.
 Manners often become second nature when they are taught at a young age.